vail-systems/node-mfcc/README.md

 time-domain data.
 However, in step (6) above we are performing a discrete cosine transform on information that is already in the frequency domain.
 As a result, the pseudo-spectral term cepstral was invented.

-The reason for the discrete cosine transformation step is to remove any codependency from the Mel-Scale values after applying the triangular filters.
+The reason for the discrete cosine transformation step is to both compress the mel-bands and to autocorrelate them.

 # Example